Last Updated on July 25, 2022

 Difference between WordPress.com and WordPress.org

-Did you know there’s a difference between WordPress.com and WordPress.org?
-Yes, they are two very different platforms and usually become the most common sources of confusion for the beginners.
-Although they both have the same name, there are quite striking differences between them.
+WordPress.org or WordPress.com for Website?
+Yes, they are two very different platforms and usually become the most common sources of confusion for beginners.
+Although they both have the same name, there are quite striking differences.

-In this post, we’ll have a detailed comparison of WordPress.com and WordPress.org so that you can make the right choice while starting your blog.
+In this post, we’ll learn which one is better: WordPress.org or WordPress.com for website.
+This will help you make the right choice for starting your blog.

 Let’s discuss each platform individually for better understanding.